withastro/astro/docs/src/pages/guides/styling.md

 - **Vue**: `<style lang="scss">` or `<style lang="sass">`
 - **Svelte**: `<style lang="scss">` or `<style lang="sass">`

 💁‍ Sass is great!
 If you haven't used Sass in a while, please give it another try.
 The new and improved [Sass Modules][sass-use] are a great fit with modern web development, and it's blazing-fast since being rewritten in Dart.
-And the best part? **You know it already!** Use `.scss` to write familiar CSS syntax you're used to, and only sprinkle in Sass features if/when you need them.
+And the best part? **You know it already!** Use `.scss` to write familiar CSS syntax you're used to, and only sprinkle in Sass features if/when you need them.'

+**Note**: If you use .scss files rather than .css files, your stylesheet links should still point to .css files because of Astro’s auto-compilation process.
+When Astro “needs” the styling files, it’ll be “looking for” the final .css file(s) that it compiles from the .scss file(s).
+For example, if you have a .scss file at `./public/style/global.scss`, use this link: `<link rel="stylesheet" href="/style/global.css">` — **not** `<link rel="stylesheet" href="/style/global.scss">`.

 ### 🍃 Tailwind